Crate reth_primitives_traits

 The bincode-crate is often used by additional tools when sending data over the network. bincode crate doesn’t work well with optionally serializable serde fields, but some of the consensus types require optional serialization for RPC compatibility.
 Read more: https://github.com/bincode-org/bincode/issues/326

-As a workaround this crate introduces the SerdeBincodeCompat trait used to a bincode compatible serde representation.
+As a workaround this crate introduces the SerdeBincodeCompat trait (available with the serde-bincode-compat feature) used to provide a bincode compatible serde representation.

 Re-exports§